Defence of Iwardo: Preparations and defence

 In preparing for the defence, the Assyrians of Iwardo melted iron and other materials that could be utilized for producing ammunition, as well as cutting trees and gathering other supplies they could use.
 Testimonies post that those who participated in the defence learned how to manufacture gunpower and bullets, the latter being manufactured from copper and lead.
 Additionally, Miraza restored walls to strengthen Iwardo's defence and sent men not involved in the defence to stage counterattacks to create confusion among the Ottoman forces.
 Women also played a role in the defence, calling out helholo ululations and hawara cries when signs of invasion were imminent, and keeping watch over the village.

 According to Shabo, more than twelve thousand Muslim fighters surrounded Iwardo and began to attack.
 In testimonies after the defence, after Kurds began attacking the Mor Hadbschabo Church, Miraza yelled:

 Woe has come to you, people of Midyat!
 Woe has come you, people of Mzizah!
 Woe has come to you, people of Iwardo!
 Heaven has come to [our] doorstep!
 Rise and attack!
 Let the women shout out loud their joyfulness and let the men fight!At the same token, Bishop Abdlahad, who took refuge in the Mor Hadbschabo Church, was given a sign of victory by the fighters, and used religious language to interpret the victory of the defence.

 In the first period of the defence, a counterattack was staged against the 13,000 strong force to split the enemy, even resulting in the seizure of their battle flag.
 Assyrians had to withstand being in the crossfire of shooting from different sides, including Ottoman Turkish forces, Kurds, and gendarmes.
 Some villagers had experience from serving in the Ottoman military, and during one assault, they were able to inflict 50 Turkish casualties, including a high-ranking officer.
 In total, 200 attackers and 300 villagers were killed.
 Afterwards, the Ottomans prepared to negotiate an armistice through the Shiekh of Dara, promising protection to the villagers if they gave up their arms and obeyed government orders.
 When villagers refused, a three-day battle began, but was unsuccessful.
 Before the beginning of a third attempt, Kurdish leaders called for aid from the mayors of Diyarbakır (Raschid) and Mardin (Badri), and sent two Syriac Orthodox priests in an attempt to convince the defenders to surrender their weapons.
 An Assyrian delegation met with Aziz to discuss a peace treaty, but refused to lay down their weapons, so the battle continued.
-The siege continued for another 30 days, leading to many casualities on both sides.
+The siege continued for another 30 days, leading to many casualties on both sides.